King's Bounty: Gameplay

 As the player explores, he encounters various types of creatures native to the different continents, some of which are able to be recruited.
 Most of these creatures are significant upgrades from the normal human forces available to the player at the King's castle, and are required to defeat the tougher villain armies.
 However, as their strength increases, so does the amount of gold required to retain them, which must be paid weekly.
-Although the player's commission can be raised in a variety of ways, such as maintaining a garrison of forces at a captured castle, if their costs exceed their income for too long, and they run out of money, their army will abandon them.
+Although the player's commission can be raised in a variety of ways, such as maintaining a garrison of forces at a captured castle.
+If their costs exceed their income, they run out of money, their army will abandon them.
 Furthermore, each of the various army units have either a positive, neutral, or negative predisposition towards other.
-An army composed of creatures that "dislike" each other lowers their "morale", making them much less effective in combat.
+An army composed of creatures that "dislike" each other lowers their "morale", making them less effective in combat.
 Conversely, recruiting creatures which share a positive predisposition towards each other increases their morale.
 Assembling an "ideal" army is another open-ended aspect of the game.

 King's Bounty features four selectable hero classes: Barbarian, Knight, Paladin, and Sorceress.
-Each class varies in magical ability, starting troop power, natural leadership ability, and Commissions (income per week).
-As the king's bounty is collected on more villains, the king may increase the rank of the hero.
+Each class varies in magical ability, starting troop power, natural leadership ability, and Commission (income per week).
+As the king's bounty is collected on more villains, the king increases the rank of the hero.
 This rank determines in part what troops the hero may recruit, and more importantly, the strength of the hero's attributes.

 Combat in King's Bounty occurs when sieging an occupied castle or engaging a wandering army on the main map.
 Combat turns are simple, with the player's army moving first, followed by the opponent's.
 Armies are stack-based, with any one stack taking up one square on the battlefield.
-Stacks can represent anything from one cavalry unit to thousands of peasants.
+Stacks can represent anything from one cavalry unit to thousands.
 The player can use a number of either Adventuring spells, only used in the overworld, or Combat spells.
-Adventuring spells allow movement to Towns, Castles, create bridges, increase leadership (Raise Control), stop time for some number of moves, finds the villain at a castle, or creates an army stack if the player has a space (Instant Army).
-During combat, the player can cast one spell per turn that cause damage via lightning, fireball, or turn undead, can resurrect dead troops, teleport a friendly or enemy unit to an open position, freeze an enemy unit so it cannot move, or increase an existing troop through cloning (Clone).
+Adventuring spells allow movement to Towns, Castles, create bridges, increase leadership (Raise Control), stop time for some number of moves, finds the villain's castle, or creates an army stack if the player has a space (Instant Army).
+During combat, the player can cast one spell per turn that cause damage via lightning, fireball, or turn undead, can resurrect dead troops, teleport a unit to an open position, freeze an enemy unit so it cannot move, or increase an existing troop through cloning (Clone).